Ravi Vakil's Publications and Preprints, etc.

 21. "Intersections of Schubert varieties and other permutation array schemes", with S. Billey, in "Algorithms in Algebraic Geometry", IMA Volume 146, p.
 21-54, 2008.

-dvi ps pdf, original arxiv, maple code available on Sara Billey's webpage.
+dvi ps pdf, maple code available on Sara Billey's webpage.

 22. "The equations for the moduli space of n points on the line", with B. Howard, J. Millson, and A. Snowden, Duke Math.
 J. 146 no. 2 (2009), 175-226.